ProgrammerSiam/ProgrammerSiam/README.md

 - 💬 Ask me about **JavaScript, TypeScript, React**

-- 🥅 2024 Goals: Get a job as a Developer

 - 👨‍💻 All of my projects are available at [https://github.com/ProgrammerSiam?tab=repositories]

 - :computer: Most used line of code `console.log("hello world")`